edoper/CNV-GWAS-Pipeline/README.md

 ### Input.
 To carry out a CNV burden analysis you need three variables for every sample included in the gwas:
 1. RESPONSE: binary phenotype (cases=1; controls=0) for all GWAS samples regardless of their cnv state.
-2. PREDICTOR: binary precdictor, in this case if a sample has or not a CNV overlapping a region of interest.
+2. PREDICTOR: binary predictor, in this case if a sample has or not a CNV overlapping a region of interest.
 We will use mysamples.w.predictor to create the PREDICTOR field.
 3. COVARIABLES (optional): Here you can include sex or principal components.

 RESPONSE and COVARIABLES were extracted from STEP1 in the *mysamples* file.
 Here, the PREDICTOR needs to be construted.
 We simply map the samples from mysamples.w.predictor file to the last column of *mysamples* and fill in with 0 the samples that do not have the predictor.
 This way we generate the *sample.wise.input*